kubernetes/community/sig-service-catalog/charter.md

 - While everyone is encouraged to contribute to the discussion of any topic, ultimately any changes made to the codebase must be approved by the maintainers.
-- Pull requests are required to have at least 2 maintainers approve them using the `LGTM 1` and `LGTM 2` labels.
+- Pull requests are required to have at least 2 maintainers approve them.
 - Pull requests that are labeled with `do-not-merge/hold` or have an on-going discussion must not be merged until all concerns are addressed.
 - Disagreements are resolved via lazy consensus.
 In the event that a common